Are you looking for the best luaus on Oahu that don’t feel cheesy? Keep scrolling for my honest review of the Experience Nutridge Luau on Oahu.

 Now, this is probably the only luau on Oahu where you can get so close to the fire dancing that you can actually feel the heat.
 This is definitely one reason why this is one of the best luaus on Oahu!

 After the performance, our emcee invited us to participate in Hawaiian games, grab a drink, or just relax on the property until he blew the conch shell for dinner.
-It was really nice to have time to just have some free time.
+It was really nice to have some free time.

 Hawaiian Games